Junior Faculty Research Scholar awards support mentored research

 - Interventions to minimize pain, distress and injury

 - Statement of euthanasia consistent with AVMA guidelines or provide justification if not

-Note if IACUC approval has been sought (pending) or approved.
+- Note of whether IACUC approval has been sought (pending) or approved

 - Human subjects: Applications that involve human subjects must include a Protection of Human Subjects section that addresses the points below.
 Applications that are not proposing human subjects research, but will use human data or biological specimens, must provide a justification for the claim of no involvement of human subjects.
 If human subjects are involved, address each of the following: